nuttytree/ESPHome-Devices/components/tuya_light_plus/README.md

 * power.id (Optional, string) Manually specify the power sensor ID used for code generation.
 * power.name (Optional, string) The name for the power sensor
 * power.light_wattage (Optional, float) The total wattage of the light(s) controled by this dimmer
+* power.update_interval (Optional, Time, default: 60s) Amount of time between updates of the power value while on.

 ## Operation
 This component adds 2 services to Home Assistant that can be used to update the settings of the dimmer: